opensearch-project/documentation-website/_field-types/index.md

 # Mappings and field types

-Mappings define how documents and their fields are stored and indexed in OpenSearch.
-You can specify field types (for example, `year` as `date`) to ensure efficient storage and querying.
-While dynamic mappings automatically add data and fields, explicit mappings are recommended for enforcing consistent data structures and optimizing performance, especially for large datasets or high-volume indexing operations.
+Mappings tell OpenSearch how to store and index your documents and their fields.
+You can specify the data type for each field (for example, `year` as `date`) to make storage and querying more efficient.

-Explicit mappings allow you to define the exact structure and data types of your fields upfront, ensuring data integrity and efficient storage and querying.
-Even if you are unsure about your data structure initially, it is advisable to switch to explicit mappings once you have a better understanding of your data to avoid potential performance issues and maintain consistency.
+While dynamic mappings automatically add new data and fields, using explicit mappings is recommended.
+Explicit mappings let you define the exact structure and data types upfront.
+This helps maintain data consistency and optimize performance, especially for large datasets or high-volume indexing operations.

-For example, with explicit mappings, you can ensure that year is treated as text and age as an integer, preventing OpenSearch from interpreting both as integers through dynamic mapping.
+Even if you are unsure about your data structure at first, switching to explicit mappings later is a good idea once you understand your data better.
+This helps avoid potential performance problems and keeps your data consistent.
+For example, with explicit mappings, you can ensure that `year` is treated as text and `age` as an integer, instead of both being interpreted as integers by dynamic mapping.

 ## Dynamic mapping